 I want to preface this review by stating that it’s going to be a bit on the negative side – something I really haven’t done since watching “Gotham.”
-So if you’d rather peruse the more positive elements in this episode, please note that those remarks don’t appear until near the end.
 Overall, this was a hard review to write but I strive to keep my reviews honest.
 So below are my honest – and personal – opinions.

 Is it just me or has “Gotham” started to lose a little steam?
-And you don’t know how much it pains me to say that because I loved the show during its first season and still mostly enjoy it, but my admiration has waned this season.
-I’ll explain a little more later on, so let’s proceed.
+And you don’t know how much it pains me to say that because I loved the show during its first season and still mostly enjoy it, but my admiration is starting to wane.

 Essentially, the only primary “plot” this season has been that Theo Galavan wants control of the city because of a centuries’ old dispute where his ancestor got caught cheatin’, got punished for it, got his hand chopped off, got ticked off, and vowed revenge.